A multi-state mapping approach to surface hopping: Application to exciton energy transfer

 Sindhu and Jain have recently used a three-site FMO model to compare a variety of different decoherence corrections to fewest switches surface hopping.\cite{Sindhu2022fmo,Sindhu2023fmo} To assess the performance of MASH against FSSH, we shall use the most accurate of the methods they considered in their comparison as a reference.
 This method, the augmented surface hopping (A-FSSH), employs a parameter-free decoherence correction that has been found to improve upon the original FSSH algorithm for condensed-phase problems\cite{subotnik2016review} (for example, it has been found to recover Marcus theory rates in the golden-rule limit\cite{jain2015rate}).
 It should be noted that Sindhu and Jain quantized one of the nuclear modes in their FMO calculation to give a manifold of vibronic states, whereas our MASH calculations treat all nuclear modes classically.
 Since their quantization improved the agreement of A-FSSH with HEOM rather than harmed it,\cite{Sindhu2022fmo} we still feel this provides a fair comparison.

 In Figure~\ref{fig:fmo3}, we compare MASH to the A-FSSH results from Ref.~\onlinecite{Sindhu2022fmo} as well as to HEOM.
 We find that MASH almost perfectly captures the initial coherent oscillations in the HEOM polulation dynamics, as well as the long-time relaxation.
 In contrast, A-FSSH leads to overly damped oscillations and too rapid thermalization.
 These results are interesting not only because they demonstrate that MASH provides a clear improvement over A-FSSH, but because it does so without decoherence corrections.
 This suggests that overcoherence may not be such a useful way to understand the problems of FSSH as previously thought.
 The issue may instead be more closely related to the inconsistency between $\langle |c_a|^2\rangle$ and the fraction of trajectories on the active surface.
-This is precisely the problem that MASH was designed to solve by uniquely defining the active surface in terms of the wavefunction coefficients.\cite{Mannouch2023mash}
+This is precisely the problem that MASH was designed to resolve by uniquely defining the active surface in terms of the wavefunction coefficients.\cite{Mannouch2023mash}

 Another interesting observation is that, even at \SI{77}{K} where $k_\mathrm{B}T=\SI{53.5}{cm^{-1}}$ is roughly two times smaller than the characteristic phonon energy of $\hbar\omega_{\rm c}=\SI{106}{cm^{-1}}$, MASH gives accurate results despite treating the nuclei classically.
 This indicates that nuclear quantum effects are less important for this system than the quantization of one of the nuclear modes in Ref.~\onlinecite{Sindhu2022fmo} would suggest them to be.
-It is also easier to deal with `trivial' crossings within MASH, because the deterministic algorithm allows us to adjust the timestep dynamically (see Appendix~\ref{app:details}).
-In other words, MASH is not only more accurate but also numerically more tractable than conventional surface hopping.